-Open poetry book competition for all writers with no limitations on the amount of poetry a writer has published.
-The manuscript page limit is 120 pages for this poetry book contest.
-(Most manuscripts we receive are 40-80 pages long.)
-Colleagues, students, and close friends of the judge, Forrest Gander, are not eligible.
+Open to all writers with no limitations on the amount of poetry a writer has published.
+Submissions should be 20–40 pages of poetry, not including front and back matter.
+(Keep in mind that this is intended to fit in a 5.5 x 7 inch published chapbook of approximately 60 pages or less, although you can submit on standard 8.5 x 11 inch pages, and we will format to fit the smaller size.)
+Colleagues, students, and close friends of the judge, Kazim Ali, are not eligible.
 Postal and online poetry contest submissions accepted.
-Online entries must be received and postal entries must be postmarked between November 1, 2013 and January 15, 2014 at midnight Pacific Standard Time.
-Reading fee is $27.
-For $3 extra to cover shipping cost, entrants who provide a U.S. mailing address may choose to receive this contest's winning book or any Omnidawn book (including 4 PEN USA winning books).
-A complete list of all current Omnidawn poetry books is available at www.omnidawn.com/products-page/poetry.
-The winner will be announced to our Email list and on this web page in June 2014, and we expect to publish the winning book in December of 2014.
-To view details below about previous winners and excerpts from some of the reviews those books have received, click here.
+Online entries must be received and postal entries must be postmarked between February 1 and March 31, 2014 at midnight Pacific Standard Time.
+Reading fee is $18 for the poetry chapbook contest.
+For $2 extra to cover shipping cost, entrants who provide a U.S. mailing address may choose to receive this contest's winning chapbook or any Omnidawn chapbook.
+A complete list of all Omnidawn chapbook publishing titles is available at http://www.omnidawn.com/products-page/chapbooks/.
+The poetry chapbook contests winner will be announced to our Email list and on this web page in September 2014, and we expect to publish the winning chapbook in March of 2015.
+To view details below about previous winners, click here.

-All the essential information for the Omnidawn Open (Poetry Book Contest) is contained in the above two paragraphs.
+All the essential information for the Omnidawn Chapbook Poetry Contest is contained in the above two paragraphs.